4hel/ftpd/README.md

 # ftpd
-An Passive FTP Server written in GO
+An Passive FTP Server written in Go

 it supports the commands